What is Home Title Insurance?

 Buying title insurance is a part of the settlement costs when you go into the closing process.
 It does not need to be paid until the time you exchange your funds for the title deeds and keys.

 Title insurance rates are typically mandated by the state, so there is normally very little difference between most title companies and agents.
 These rates vary by state, and who traditionally pays them can vary by county.
 It may be normal for the seller to pay for your home title insurance in one county.
 In another, the buyer may traditionally pay.
 How much it will run is based on the value of the property you are buying.
-Check a title company near you to see what rates are, or see Endpoints competitive title rates in Washington here.

 Owner’s Title Insurance vs. Lenders’ Title Insurance